datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 An epoch consists of going through all your training samples once.
 And one step refers to training over a single batch.
 In practice, we extend the epoch to more than 1 because one epoch is almost always never enough for minimizing loss.
 In practice, this number is manually tuned.

 As you see, we define the number of epochs as 10.
-Since 1 epoch contains 5 steps, 10 epochs mean 50 steps.
+Since 1 epoch contains 5 steps or, 10 epochs mean 50 steps.

 The loss here is the sum of the batch losses.
 In the case of linear regressor the loss is defined as a mean-squared error.